This article is part of the Ultimate Guide to Sports Medicine

 “This new ACL graft is fixed in bone tunnels to allow graft to bone healing.
 With extensive physical therapy and time to allow the graft to mature, an individual can return to the sports and other activities that they love,” said Dr. Thieken.

-Recovery and a return to sports
+Recovery, physical therapy and a return to sports

 Shanna’s surgery was successful and she started on the road to recovery.
 For all patients who choose ACL surgery, physical therapy is very important.
 It focuses on reducing swelling and pain while returning motion to the joint and surrounding muscles.
-Complete rehabilitation is vital before making a full return to sport or repeat injury can occur.
+Complete rehabilitation is vital before making a full return to sports or a repeat injury can occur.

 “From the moment we walked through OrthoIndy’s doors and were greeted at the front desk to the moment we left, everyone who dealt with us all made us feel like we were the only ones in the hospital that day,” said Leigh Ann.

 Shanna was able to train with the track team in the spring until she was fully cleared by Dr. Theiken to compete.
 In May she was able to run in the final two track meets.
 She didn’t win those races, but she was excited that she didn’t come in last, even wearing a knee brace.
-She begins workouts with her soccer team in June and looks forward to her junior year.
+She began workouts with her soccer team in June and looks forward to her junior year.

 “My experience at OrthoIndy was amazing.
 I always felt comfortable and taken care of.
 Everyone was so nice and made sure I had everything I needed.
 Through this whole journey of two injuries, Dr. Thieken has encouraged me, and he is the reason I’m back doing the things I love,” said Shanna.
 “I know I have had the best care possible over the last two years of my life.”